NJIT-CS490-SP21/project2-jg785/README.md

 1. Had a lot of problems with the socket connection. - Did research and watched youtube videos.
 2. Logic for the board and player x and o. - Looked up methods online.
 3. Spectator login not showing when they log in. - Added spectator after they log in.
+4. User list would not reset after clicking play again. - use the method array.clear() in the socket for the reset game event.